redis/Redis-Insight-Guides/guides/quick-guides/probabilistic-data-structures/introduction.md

-Redis supports **probabilistic data structures** that give a very reasonable approximation of an answer in just a fraction of the usual time and using very little memory.
+Redis supports **probabilistic data structures** that give a very reasonable approximation of an answer quickly and with significantly less memory overhead than their deterministic counterparts.
 The following data structures trade perfect accuracy for extreme memory efficiency, so they're especially useful for big data and streaming applications:
 * Bloom filter
 * Cuckoo filter